saferi1023/parkNet/README.md

 ## Welcome to the National Park Explorer Project!

-### Our Team
-National Park Explorer is brought to you by a dedicated team of developers, designers, researchers, and nature enthusiasts committed to enhancing your travel experience.
-Our diverse skills and shared passion for the great outdoors fuel this project, aiming to connect more people with the natural beauty of national parks across the United States.

-- **Ramu Nagalla** - Project Manager
-- **Gage DeBruhl** - Lead Developer
-- **Mohammed Saferi Rahman** - Researcher

 ## About Our Project
 National Park Explorer is a web-based platform designed to help outdoor enthusiasts and casual travelers alike discover and plan trips to national parks in the United States.
 Leveraging user-centric design and comprehensive research, our tool personalizes travel suggestions, itineraries, and prepares you for an unforgettable adventure.